Kepler's Orbits and Special Relativity in Introductory Classical Mechanics: Conclusion

 \section{Conclusion}

-The present approach to incorporating special relativity into the Kepler problem results in an approximate orbit equation [Eq.~(\ref{eq_class_rel})] that has the same form as that derived from general relativity in this limit [Eq.~(\ref{eq_gen_rel})] and is easily compared to that describing Kepler's orbits [Eq.~(\ref{eq_Newton0})].
-This orbit equation clearly describes three corrections to a Keplerian orbit due to special relativity: precession of perihelion; reduced radius of circular orbit; and increased eccentricity.
-The predicted rate of precession of perihelion of Mercury is identical to established calculations using only special relativity.
-Each of these corrections is exactly one-sixth of the corresponding correction described by general relativity in the Keplerian limit.
+The Lagrangian formalism is useful for describing small relativistic corrections to Kepler's orbits.
+The simplest model includes only relativistic kinetic energy using the replacement $m \rightarrow \gamma m$ in the Newtonian linear momentum, $p = \gamma m v$.
+A solution to the corresponding equations of motion in a Keplerian limit results in an approximate relativistic orbit equation Eq.\,(\ref{eq_class_rel}) that has the same form as that derived from General Relativity in this limit Eq.\,(\ref{eq_gen_rel}) and is easily compared to that describing Kepler's orbits Eq.\,(\ref{eq_Newton2}).
+This form is that of elliptical orbits of Newtonian mechanics with corrections to radius and eccentricity, and exhibiting precession.
+Specifically, the approximate relativistic orbit equation clearly describes three characteristics of relativistic orbits: precession of perihelion; reduced radius of circular orbit; and increased eccentricity.
+The predicted rate of precession of perihelion of Mercury is in agreement with that of established calculations using only Special Relativity.
+Each of these characteristics of relativistic Keplerian orbits is exactly one-sixth of the corresponding correction described by General Relativity in this limit---providing a qualitative description of corrections to Keplerian orbits due to General Relativity.

+This simple model is improved upon by including relativistic gravitational force using the replacement $m \rightarrow \gamma m$ in Newtonian gravity, $\tilde{F}_\text{g} = \gamma GMm/r^2$.
+An approximation consistent with the Keplerian limit results in a conservative force, from which a relativistic potential energy is derived that is useful in a Lagrangian formulation of the special-relativistic Kepler problem.
+A solution of the corresponding equations of motion in a Keplerian limit results in an approximate relativistic orbit equation Eq.\,(\ref{eq_class_rel_mass2}) that has the same form as that derived using the simplest model Eq.\,(\ref{eq_class_rel}), thereby describing the same three characteristics of relativistic orbits.
+Each of these characteristics of relativistic Keplerian orbits is exactly one-third of the corresponding correction described by General Relativity in this limit Eq.\,(\ref{eq_gen_rel}).